Creamy Make-Ahead Mashed Potatoes

 - Place the potatoes directly on the oven rack (alternatively, you can place them on a wire rack set in a rimmed baking sheet).
 Bake until very soft, 50 to 60 minutes, depending on the size of the potatoes.
 (Err on the side of overcooking rather than undercooking them.)

 - Remove the potatoes from the oven.
 While they are still hot, cut each potato in half lengthwise.
-Using an oven mitt or a folded kitchen towel to hold the hot potatoes, scoop out all of the flesh from each potato half into the bowl of a stand mixer fitted with the paddle attachment (*see notes on using a potato ricer, food mill or hand-held electric mixer).
+Using an oven mitt or a folded kitchen towel to hold the hot potatoes, scoop out all of the flesh from each potato half into the bowl of a stand mixer fitted with the paddle attachment (*see note below on using a potato ricer, food mill or hand-held electric mixer).
 The flesh near the skin gets a little tough, so be sure to leave it behind.
-Break the cooked potato flesh down into small pieces using a fork, potato masher, or rubber spatula.
+Break the cooked potato flesh down into small pieces using a potato masher, fork, or rubber spatula.
 Beat on low speed until completely smooth and no lumps remain, 1 to 2 minutes, stopping the mixer to scrape down the sides and bottom of the bowl as needed.
+(Note: it’s important to mash the potatoes while they are still hot, otherwise you’ll end up with lumps.)

 - Meanwhile, in a small saucepan over medium heat, bring the cream and 6 tablespoons of the butter to a simmer.